Estimated reading time: 5 minutes

 What Does an Addiction Counselor Do?

-Addiction (or substance abuse) counselors help assess and follow treatment plans for clients with an addiction issue.
+Addiction (or substance abuse) counselors help assess and follow treatment plans for clients with addiction issues.
 All patients are different, so the counselor needs to work with each individual to help customize treatment plans.

 Counselors meet regularly with clients to help them recover and also work with individuals facing a crisis.

 Addiction counselors teach their clients to change their beliefs and attitudes.
 They also help addicts overcome healthier mechanisms.
 Many addicts will relapse, so addiction counselors need to work with clients long after they recover from the initial addiction.

 Other duties include:

-- Identifying issues and create goals and treatment plans
+- Identifying issues and creating goals and treatment plans

 - Referring clients to various support groups